-25+ Sustainable packaging statistics for 2024
+25+ Sustainable packaging statistics to know in 2025

 The packaging industry relies heavily on fossil fuels, which are the primary source of man-made CO2 emissions.
-Even more, over 50% of all plastic waste comes from short-use plastics, with 40% from packaging alone.
+Even more, over 50% of all plastic waste comes from single-use plastics, with 40% from packaging alone.
 Finding more sustainable ways to package products is a significant way to both reduce plastic waste and reduce our reliance on fossil fuels, which are heating up the planet

 The good news is that sustainable packaging is growing in popularity as both consumers and retailers become more environmentally conscious.